KatherineMichel/portfolio/doc/2024-recap.md

 Throughout July, August, and September, I took advantage of JPMorganChase employee health and finance benefits.

+After completing certain wellness activities, JPMorganChase will pay money into my MRA (Medical Reimbursement Account) and reduce my monthly insurance premiums.
+Although it's not the primary reason to do it, it's a nice incentive.

-JPMorganChase has an employee wellness program.
-Employees can complete wellness activities to earn money for their MRA (Medical Reimbursement Account) and lower their medical payroll costs.
-One of the activities is a wellness screening.
-During the screening, your blood pressure and body mass index (BMI) are calculated, and a fingerstick is used to calculate your blood sugar, cholesterol and triglycerides.
+In July, I did my wellness screening.
+My blood pressure and body mass index (BMI) were calculated, and a fingerstick was used to calculate your blood sugar, cholesterol and triglycerides.
+My bad cholesterol had gone down 22 points since my 2023 screening.

-I had my first wellness screening in November, 2023.
-I found out that both my good cholesterol and bad cholesterol were high.

-I made a few changes in my diet.
-By my second wellness screening in early July, my bad cholesterol had gone down 22 points.

 ## August